Ch-eryl/GoalGazer/README.md

 # 📚 GoalGazer: Your Academic Sidekick

 Welcome to GoalGazer!
-This is part of the "Sisters" series project** created by Gloria — a passionate high schooler with a love for computer science, building apps, and designing websites.
+This is part of the "Sisters" series project.

 ## 🎯 About GoalGazer